shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

      ![](media/AI-metric-advisor-latest.png)

-4. Once the validation is passed click on **Create**.
+4. Once the validation is passed, click on **Create**.
 The deployment could take up to **60 minutes** to complete, although it normally finishes in less than **10 minutes**.
-Please wait untill the deployment gets succeeded and then, you can proceed with next task.
+Please wait until the deployment succeeds, and then you can proceed with the next task.

 ## Task 4 - Configure the "COVID cases by age group" Metrics Advisor data feed

 1. Back to the Home page in Azure Portal, in the list of your recent resources, locate the Azure Metrics Advisor workspace and select it.
-If you are prompted to sign-in again, use the same lab Azure credentials you used at the previous step.
+If you are prompted to sign in again, use the same lab Azure credentials you used at the previous step.
 ![Open Azure Metrics Advisor](./media/metrics-advisor.png)

 2. On the Metrics Advisor Overview page, select the `Go to workspace` link in the first section to start working with the web-based [Metrics Advisor workspace](https://metricsadvisor.azurewebsites.net/).